Pennsylvania Mechanics Lien — Deadlines, Laws, and Filing Guide

 Under the Pennsylvania Mechanics Lien Act, the following parties can file a mechanics lien: contractors who have a direct contract with the owner, subcontractors (provided they serve the required Notice of Intention), and material suppliers who contract with the owner or a contractor.

-Where to File a Mechanics Lien in Pennsylvania
+Where Do You File a Mechanics Lien in Pennsylvania?

 In Pennsylvania, mechanics liens are filed with the Court of Common Pleas in the county where the project is located.
 Pennsylvania uses a Court of Common Pleas filing system rather than a County Recorder.